-Plenty of outdoor activities await you in Taos, ranging from whitewater rafting, fishing, hiking, and biking, to thrilling hot air balloon rides, zip lines, rock climbing, and horseback riding!
+Plenty of outdoor activities awaits you in Taos, ranging from whitewater rafting, fishing, hiking, and biking, to thrilling hot air balloon rides, zip lines, rock climbing, and horseback riding!

 Don’t forget to dine like a local and taste the authenticity of Southwestern cuisine at Orlando’s colorful New Mexican Café or the traditional Bent Street Cafe & Deli.

 Finally, round off your day while shopping on Bent Street and checking out the city’s art galleries and the farmers market in Taos Plaza.

 5. Ojo Caliente Mineral Springs Resort & Spa

 Ojo Caliente Mineral Springs Resort & Spa is the perfect getaway location to completely relax and unwind from the hecticness of life.